-Psychological pregnancy, also called pseudociese, is an emotional problem that occurs when symptoms of pregnancy are present, but there is no developing fetus in the woman's uterus, which can be confirmed in pregnancy and ultrasound tests.
+Psychological pregnancy, also called pseudociese, is an emotional problem that can occur when symptoms of pregnancy are present, but there is no developing fetus in the woman's uterus, which can be confirmed in a pregnancy and ultrasound tests.

-This problem mainly affects women who wish to become very pregnant or in those who have a great fear of becoming pregnant, as it happens during adolescence, for example.
-In addition, psychological pregnancy is also common in domestic animals, being very common in neutered dogs or who have lost their young.
+This problem mainly affects women who wish to become pregnant very much or in those who have a great fear of becoming pregnant, as it may happen during adolescence, for example.
+In addition, psychological pregnancy is also frequent in domestic animals, being very common in neutered dogs or who have lost their young.

 Psychological pregnancy symptoms

-The symptoms of psychological pregnancy are the same as a normal pregnancy, although there is no baby being formed, such as:
+The symptoms of psychological pregnancy are the same as a normal pregnancy, although there is no baby developing, such as: